tdebarochez/connect-cache/README.md

 How it works
 ------------

-This module catch every request that match on regular expression and call, if the result is not cached, himself with extra HTTP header : x-no-cache.
+This module catch every request that match on a regular expression and call, if the result is not cached, himself with extra HTTP header : x-no-cache.
 The results is store and forward to final client.